5 ways to get the most out of your B2B conferences and events.

 B2B conferences are a fantastic way to connect with colleagues and customers, old and new.
 But they don’t come cheap.
-A lot of time, money and stress (!) go into them, so it’s only natural that you’ll want to maximise your return on investment from the conferences you organise.
+A lot of time, money and stress (!) goes into them, so it’s only natural that you’ll want to maximise your return on investment from the conferences you organise and/or attend.
 Fortunately, with a little thought and preparation, you can turn your conference into a content marketing machine.
 Here are some of our favourite ways to generate great conference-inspired content.

 1. Video vox pops